STANDARDS

 After watching her first competition, Gallegos began attending free yo-yo lessons with a group called the Mexican Yo-Yo Association.
 “There, I started to learn basic tricks like the Sleeper,” she says.
 In this simple move, the yo-yo keeps spinning at the end of its string.
 It’s the first step in any professional routine.

 To make a yo-yo “sleep,” Gallegos throws it toward the ground.
-As the yo-yo leaves her hand, it has stored potential energy because of its position, explains Maria Holland, an engineer at the University of Notre Dame in Indiana.
-The force of gravity pulls the yo-yo down toward Earth.
-The potential energy turns into kinetic energy, the energy of motion.
+As the yo-yo leaves her hand, it has stored because of its position, explains Maria Holland, an engineer at the University of Notre Dame in Indiana.
+The force of pulls the yo-yo down toward Earth.
+The potential energy turns into , the energy of motion.

 High-Tech Design